File: What is hype?

 An ephemeral concept

-swag man
+swagg man

-How is hype born?
+How does hype arise?

 I insist on the fact that nothing is absolute here, the objective being to take a few examples to best illustrate the point.
-To summarize, hype is a fashion, a brand, a cool style that everyone talks about, but which does not necessarily please people – far from it.
+To summarize, hype is a fashion, a brand, a cool style that everyone talks about, but which does not necessarily please - far from it.

 Let's see how the buzz is created.

-How does the hype spread?
+How does hype spread?

 Razia Hood By Air

-Razzia in the editorials, everyone wants Hood By Air.
+Raid in the editorials, everyone wants Hood By Air.

 A photo on Instagram, a fashion show video on Snapchat, posted by “influencers” is one of the ideal vectors to create this buzz, this hysteria.